ValveSoftware/steam-for-linux/README.md

 Steam for Linux requires the following:

 - OS: Latest Ubuntu or Ubuntu LTS with a 64-bit (`x86_64`, `AMD64`) Linux kernel
-- Processor: 1GHz Pentium 4 or AMD Opteron equivalent or better
+- Processor: Pentium 4 F-series or AMD Opteron equivalent or better
     - Any `x86_64` / `AMD64` CPU with support for the `CMPXCHG16B` and `SSE3` instruction sets
 - Memory: 512 MB RAM
 - Graphics: Any NVIDIA / AMD / Intel